GPUOpen-Archive/CodeXL/CodeXL/App/LinuxResources/Readme.txt

 Run
 ===
 On Windows:
-Use the Start menu and select All Programs -> AMD Developer Tools -> AMD CodeXL -> AMD CodeXL, or if you chose to enable the desktop shortcut installer option during installtion, double click the AMD CodeXL icon on your desktop.
+Use the Start menu and select All Programs -> AMD Developer Tools -> AMD CodeXL -> AMD CodeXL, or if you chose to enable the desktop shortcut installer option during installation, double click the AMD CodeXL icon on your desktop.
+If you chose to install the CodeXL Visual Studio extension, launch Visual Studio and click the CodeXL menu from the menu bar.

 On Linux:
 To run CodeXL, launch the CodeXL script from a command shell or double-click it in a file browser window in the installed location.